CalebFenton/simplify/README.md

 ## Troubleshooting

-If you encounter a failure, try these recommendations, in order:
+If Simplify fails, try these recommendations, in order:

 1. Only target a few methods or classes by using `-it` option.
 2. If failure is because of maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
 3. Try with `-v` or `-v 2` and report the issue with the logs and a hash of the DEX or APK.
 4. Try again, but do not break eye contact.
 Simplify can sense fear.

-5. If build fails because gradlew is looking for JDK tools in your JRE, close the CMD, add in system environnement variables "JAVA_HOME" as new variable name and your JDK path as value, then reproceed.
+If building on Windows, and building fails with an error similar to:

+> Could not find tools.jar.
+Please check that C:\Program Files\Java\jre1.8.0_151 contains a valid JDK installation.

+This means Gradle is unable to find a proper JDK path.
+Make sure the JDK is installed, set the `JAVA_HOME` environment variable to your JDK path, and make sure to close and re-open the command prompt you use to build.

 ## Contributing